tayfunates/intuitive-physics/README.md

 - If necessary, add rigid body to get benefit from gravity.
 - If necessary, add collider to get benefit from collision engine of unity.

+### Change Resolution of the Simulation

+- In the game view, change resolution from **Free Aspect, or the others** to ** Standalone.
+- Then, go to Edit -> Project Settings -> Player and uncheck the box Default Is Native Resolution.
+Then update the Default screen width and height.

 ## Definitions

 - **Cohesion:** The principle states that objects are bounded and connected entities.
 They cannot split into pieces as they move (cohesion) or fuse with other objects (boundedness).